molecula112/Scroll-Helper/README.md

 P.S.
 At the moment the implementation works as follows - place 2 fingers horizontally on the webcam, with your palm facing the webcam, and when you increase the range by 20 degrees, you get a swipe

+P.S.S.
+Now there is a bug that scrolling only works up